FREQUENTLY ASKED QUESTIONS

 Why does a child need a CASA volunteer?

-An abused or neglected child has come from a world of chaos and instability.
+A child who has experienced abuse or neglect has come from a world of chaos and instability.
 For the child, there is fear; fear of being hurt; fear of being alone and fear about the future.
 For children who are in out of home placements, there can be many changes in schools and homes before a decision is made on where the child should live.
 A CASA volunteer can be the sole source of stability and comfort to fill an enormous void in the child’s life.
 A CASA volunteer is a trusted, dependable adult who doesn’t go away and who gives the child hope for a better future.

 What is the difference between the CASA and a Social Worker?